OpenXiangShan/LibCheckpoint/README.md

 Provides the following functions:
 - restore checkpoint which using protobuf point to memory layout (max cores: 128)
-- restore dual core "rvgcpt checkpoint" which using qemu generate (https://github.com/OpenXiangShan/qemu/tree/checkpoint) (Currently the most commonly used)
+- restore dual core "rv64gcbvh checkpoint" which using QEMU (https://github.com/OpenXiangShan/qemu/tree/9.0.0_checkpoint) generate.
+- restore single core "rv64gcbvh checkpoint" which using QEMU (https://github.com/OpenXiangShan/qemu/tree/9.0.0_checkpoint) or NEMU(https://github.com/OpenXiangShan/NEMU) generate.
-- limited M-mode checkpoint restore (it is best not to try to generate checkpoints on bare metal programs)
+- limited M-mode checkpoint restore (it is best not to try to generate checkpoints on bare metal programs, it makes debugging and support difficult)
 - output the in-memory architecture state (before recovery)
 - block core N (using for debug)